Jaws (film): Plot

-As the Orca slowly sinks, the trio attempts a riskier approach.
-Hooper enters the water in a shark-proof cage, intending to lethally inject the shark with strychnine via a hypodermic spear.
-The shark attacks the cage, causing Hooper to drop the spear, which sinks.
-While the shark thrashes in the tangled remains of the cage, Hooper manages to escape to the seabed.
-The shark breaks free and leaps onto the boat, subsequently devouring Quint.
-Trapped on the sinking vessel, Brody shoves a pressurized scuba tank into the shark's mouth and climbs onto the crow's nest.
-He shoots the tank with Quint's rifle, killing the shark with the resulting explosion.
-Hooper resurfaces and paddles back to Amity Island with Brody, clinging to the remaining barrels.
+As the boat takes on water, the trio attempt a riskier approach.
+Hooper suits up and enters a shark-proof cage, intending to lethally inject the shark with strychnine via a hypodermic spear.
+The shark attacks the cage, causing Hooper to drop the spear.
+While the shark destroys the cage, Hooper escapes to the ocean bottom.
+The shark leaps onto the boat's stern, subsequently devouring Quint.
+Trapped on the sinking vessel, Brody thrusts a scuba tank into the shark's mouth and, climbing onto the crow's nest, shoots the tank with a rifle.
+The resulting explosion kills the shark.
+Hooper resurfaces and he and Brody paddle back to shore, clinging to the remaining barrels.